leoanggal1/P-SAK/README.md

 | Aircrack-ng | AIRCRACK_INSTALL | no |

 To enable these tools you have to change default value of environment variables to `yes`.
-For example if you need Aircrack-ng and Nikto for you Pentest you have to change the `Dockerfile` like this:
+For example, if you need Aircrack-ng and Nikto for you Pentest you have to change the `Dockerfile` like this:
  ```
  ENV SQLMAP_INSTALL="no" \
 	NIKTO_INSTALL="yes" \